reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 date: 2021-09-15 06:00:00 +1000
 modified: 2021-09-15 06:00:00 +1000
 author: pratikdas
-excerpt: "Scheduled jobs are a piece of business logic that should run on a scheduled basis.
+excerpt: "Scheduled jobs are a piece of business logic that should run on a timer.
 Spring allows us to run scheduled jobs in the Spring container by using some simple annotations.
 In this article, we will illustrate how to configure and run scheduled jobs in applications built using the Spring Boot framework."
 image:
   auto: 0074-stack
 ---

 Scheduling is the process of executing a piece of logic at a specific time in the future.
-Scheduled jobs are a piece of business logic that should run on a scheduled basis.
+Scheduled jobs are a piece of business logic that should run on a timer.
 Spring allows us to run scheduled jobs in the Spring container by using some simple annotations.

 In this article, we will illustrate how to configure and run scheduled jobs in Spring Boot applications.